No products in the basket.

-The many benefits of gold begin with its simplicity.
-Gold has endured centuries as a mark of wealth, it is indestructible, relatively scarce and cannot be manufactured.
-It provides a refreshing departure from the complex investment products in the headlines today.
+Gold has endured centuries as a mark of wealth and the many benefits of gold begin with its simplicity.
+It is indestructible, relatively scarce and cannot be manufactured.
+It is a refreshing alternative to the complex investment products in the headlines today.

-There is a finite supply of gold in the market, which creates exponential price rises when demand increases.
-When demand increases, production cannot simply rise to match demand, so the supply/demand dynamic naturally pushes prices higher.
-This also reduces the risk of devaluation as lower prices quickly attract new demand, which will once again fuel price increases.
+There’s a finite supply of gold in the world, which creates exponential price rises when demand increases.
+Production cannot simply rise to meet an increased demand, so the supply/demand dynamic naturally drives prices higher.
+This also reduces the risk of devaluation, as lower prices then quickly attract more, new demand, which will once again fuel price increases.

-Gold is deemed to be a safe product that investors have always turned to in economic downturns.
+One of the most popular benefits of gold is that it’s deemed to be a safe product, which investors have always turned to, in times of economic downturn.
 Its performance is apolitical and therefore independent of any one country’s policy agenda.
-It is therefore perceived to provide a hedge to anyone suffering value losses to their property, ISA, stock portfolio, bonds and pension.
+It’s therefore perceived to be a hedge for anyone at risk of losses to their property value, ISA, stock portfolio, bonds and pension.

-History has shown that the financial world moves in cycles.
-In a period when one asset class performs well, another may produce losses.
-It is impossible, and far too risky, to try to call these exact cycles by placing all your hard earned money into one investment area.
-Instead, any Independent Financial Advisor (IFA) will recommend spreading the risk between the various asset classes, shifting the percentage of each holding according to the economic conditions.
+History tells us that the financial world moves in cycles.
+In a period when one asset class performs well, another may yield losses.
+It is impossible, and far too risky, to try to call these exact cycles, by placing all your hard-earned money into one investment area.
+Instead, any Independent Financial Advisor (IFA) will recommend spreading the risk across the various asset classes, shifting the percentage of each holding according to the current economic conditions.

-This way, an investor always owns a variety of assets, so any falls in one area will hopefully be offset with another, producing good returns over the mid-term, and no nasty shocks.
-In this way, owning physical gold actually reduces the overall volatility of a portfolio.
-In the current uncertain times, experts believe up to 20% of holdings should be in gold, with perhaps 5-15% in better times.
+This way, an investor always owns a variety of assets, so any falls in one area will hopefully be offset with a different asset, producing good returns over the mid-term and maintaining balance.
+Owning physical gold actually reduces the overall volatility of a portfolio.
+In these current, uncertain times, experts believe up to 20% of holdings should be in gold, with perhaps 5-15% in better economic times.

 No Counterparty Risk

 In its physical form, the holder has no risk to any counterparty.
-This is particularly relevant in today’s new financial world, where money is no longer even safe simply in a bank account.
-It also avoids the counterparty exposure that investors in gold stocks, futures and options have.
+This is particularly relevant in today’s new financial world, where money is no longer even safe in a bank account.
+It also avoids the counterparty exposure that exists with investments in gold stocks, futures and options.

-There is no VAT to be paid on investment gold.
-Unlike many other investments, there is no Capital Gains Tax to pay on profits of UK Sovereign and Britannia coins, as they are deemed to be legal tender.
-Tax relief of up to 40% is available on qualifying gold bars as part of a pension.
+There are also great benefits of gold in it’sphysical form.
+There’s no VAT to be paid on investment gold.
+Also, unlike many other investments, there’s no Capital Gains Tax to pay on profits of UK Sovereign and Britannia coins, as they’re deemed to be legal tender.
+Tax relief of up to 45% is available on qualifying gold bars as part of a pension.

-More than just a valuable investment, gold coins are part of the nation’s historical heritage, and can be both beautiful and collectible.
+More than just a valuable investment, gold coins are part of the nation’s historical heritage and can be both beautiful and collectible.
 In fact, many gold investors and collectors take great pride in their coin portfolios, often preserving them within their families for several generations.
-Note, this also contributes to a decline in the market supply of gold, once again increasing gold’s value!
+This habit also contributes to a limited market supply, once again affecting gold’s value!

-We have not escaped this in the UK, and a majority of our large high street banks are now partially nationalised.
-We have the first coalition Government since 1945 – inevitably meaning indecision on major policies.
-With interest rates, and therefore savings rates, at all time lows, returns on bank deposits are negligible.
-In fact, with the pound depreciating, and the threat of hyper-inflation as the central bank considers printing more money supply, returns can actually be negative.
-Simply parking money in deposits is no longer the safe haven it once was.
+Several of our large high street banks are now partially nationalised.
+With interest rates and therefore savings rates, at all time lows, returns on bank deposits are negligible or even negative.
+Simply saving money in deposits is no longer the safe haven it once was.

-The fact is that faith in numerous major world currencies is at an all time low.
-Concerned savers and investors are seeking a new, more reliable store of wealth, and many have turned to gold.
+Trust and faith in numerous major world currencies are at an all time low.
+Concerned savers and investors are seeking a new, more reliable store of wealth and many have turned to gold.
 Simply leaving your savings in the bank and burying your head in the sand will not safeguard the value of your money.
-It is the proactive saver who is now moving some of that money sideways into gold to reduce their exposure to traditional currencies.
+Proactive savers are now moving some of their money into gold, to reduce their exposure to traditional currencies.